auraphp/Aura.Sql/docs/index.md

   that `yield` results instead of `return`ing them.

 - **Exceptions by default.** _ExtendedPdo_ starts in the `ERRMODE_EXCEPTION`
   mode for error reporting instead of the `ERRMODE_SILENT` mode.
+(Because the `sqlsrv` driver fails to connect when using exceptions, it starts in `ERRMODE_WARNING` instead.)

 - **Profiler.** An optional query profiler is provided, along with an interface for other implementations, that logs to any PSR-3 interface.